If you possess HD-Eye Vision with 140+ IQ, then find out the Odd Letter in this 'Y' Repeating Series Brain Teaser

 Can you prove you have an IQ level of 140 or higher with 20/20 vision?
 This Y-repeating series optical illusion can only be solved by 1%, and those who can use their Detective-Attention With Hawk–Eye Vision, they may be able to find out the Odd Letter in this Y-repeating series brain teaser within just 7 seconds.
 Are You?

-Must Try: Using Your HD Eye Skill with 20/20 Vision, Find Out the Hidden Animal in this Geometrical Line-Based Optical Illusion
+Must Try: Using Your HD-Eye Vision with 20/20 Eye-Sight, Find the Hidden Snake in this Garden Optical Illusion

 If you possess HD-Eye Vision with 140+ IQ, then find out the Odd Letter in this “Y” Repeating Series Brain Teaser